-The Ethernet connector has two network status indicators.
+The Ethernet connector on the ThinkPad Ethernet Extension Adapter Gen 2 has two indicators that show the status of the network connection.
 When the green indicator is on, the computer is connected to a LAN.
 When the yellow indicator blinks, data is being transmitted.